What is Podiatry?

 Podiatry is a field of medicine that strives to improve the overall health and well-being of patients by focusing on preventing, diagnosing, and treating conditions associated with the foot and ankle.
 Doctors of Podiatric Medicine (DPMs) are physicians and surgeons who specialize on the lower extremities, primarily on feet and ankles.

 Following four years of undergraduate work, Doctors of Podiatric Medicine then complete four years of graduate medical education and clinical training in an accredited podiatric medical school, followed by a three-year hospital-based residency.
-Podiatrists are licensed to diagnose and treat the foot and its related or governing structures by medical, surgical, or other means.
+Podiatrists are licensed to diagnose and treat the foot and ankle and the related or governing structures by medical, surgical, or other means.

 In addition to private practice, podiatrists serve on the staffs of hospitals and long-term care facilities, on the faculties of medical schools, as commissioned officers in the Armed Forces and the U.S. Public Health Service, in the Department of Veterans Health Administration, and in municipal health departments.
 Podiatrists may also practice in of multi-specialty groups.